La Violencia: Legal

 As a result of La Violencia, landowners were allowed to create private armies for their security, which was formally legalized in 1965.
 Holding private armies was made illegal in 1989, only to be made legal once more in 1994.

+Diplomatic

+Colombia’s distillation of their post Violencia national consciousness put them at odds with Fidel Castro’s guerilla revolutionary ideology, especially given the temporal adjacency of Gaitan’s assassination and Castros contemporaneous visit to Colombia.
+During the early 1960s Colombia became a highly active participant in Latin American diplomacy, with a persisting dedication toward pursuit of peaceful pro-democratic self governance, even if frustrated for decades due to entrenched guerilla-driven approaches.
+These ideals were not imported from dichotomous cold war philosophies of the U.S. and the Soviet Union, but rather from home grown idealism emerging from the core of the Colombian people as a whole.

 Historical interpretations

 The death of the bandoleros and the end of the mobs was not the end of all the violence in Colombia.
 One communist guerrilla movement, the Peasant Student Workers Movement, started its operations in 1959.
 Later, other organizations such as the FARC and the National Liberation Army emerged, marking the beginning of a guerrilla insurgency.

 Credence in conspiracy theories as causes of violence

 As was common of 20th-century eliminationist political violence, the rationales for action immediately before La Violencia were founded on conspiracy theories, each of which blamed the other side as traitors beholden to international cabals.
 The left were painted as participants in a global Judeo-Masonic conspiracy against Christianity, and the right were painted as agents of a Nazi-Falangist plot against democracy and progress.